Nass9/Projects/README.md

       Supervised Classification Problem: Purchase prediction for a 12-month horizon

-      Subject:  One of Ekimetrics' clients is a major player in the automotive industry.
-This client sells different car models worldwide but its sales have been decreasing for the last 3 years.
+      Topic:  One of Ekimetrics' clients is a major player in the automotive industry.
+The client sells different car models worldwide but its sales have been decreasing for the last 3 years.
-      To reverse this trend, this client wants to implement a CRM strategy to better target these customers.
+      To reverse this trend, the client wants to implement a CRM strategy to better target these customers.
       This strategy involves building several scores.
-      Today we will focus on one of these scores which represents a prediction of purchase in 12 months time.
+      Today, we will focus on one of these scores which represents a prediction of purchase in 12 months time.

-      Methodology :
+      Methodology:

       Supervised Classification algorithm presented : XGBoost (Metrics of performance choosed : F1-Score)

       Presentation with an web apps build thanks to Streamlit

-# Certification : <a name="Certification"></a>
+# Certifications : <a name="Certification"></a>

 ### 2021 (in progress):
 - Datascientest : Deep-Learning avec le framework Keras